 So, when this new policy memo came out in July, I was trying to enjoy was a rare warm summer in England.
 Instead, it put fear in my heart.
 How are we to advise clients, which include companies who are investing millions into the US economy and creating US jobs and individuals sponsoring their close family members to join them in the US?
 Somehow, maybe after a glass of red wine (after work) and deep breaths (constantly), I developed a resolve to better prepare petitions and applications.
 I advised my staff on these changes and that we must work harder to do the best for our clients.

 In the “highlights” from the teleconference, there are some nuggets of hope.
 For example, the policy memo “is not intended to penalize filers for innocent mistakes or penalize them for misunderstanding the evidence that is needed to establish eligibility, but is intended to encourage applicants and petitioners to be diligent in their submissions.
 The new policy is intended to discourage incomplete filings and to discourage frivolous “placeholder” filings.”
 I spend a lot of my energy and time building processes to avoid innocent mistakes so hopefully, if something happens, then the USCIS won’t deny an application resulting in a clients’ filing fees going down the drain.

 So, there you have it.
 We’ll have to see how this new policy will play out.
 Will it result in a more efficient USCIS or will it just create more chaos?
 In the meantime, I can’t wait to see the new checklist USCIS was supposed to post on its website on September 11, 2018.
 I also believe that what doesn’t kill you will make you stronger and this will make us as immigration lawyers more focused on our practice to do the best for our clients.

-If you require more information on filing a petition or application with the USCIS, please email Janice or call our office to speak to an attorney at +44 (0)20 7092 6830.
+If you require more information on filing a petition or application with the USCIS, please send us an email at [email protected] or call our office to speak to one of our lawyers at +44 (0)20 7092 6830.